wdi-atx-10/class/squads.md

 # Squads

-At the start of each unit in the course, we'll randomly match you with a few other students into a group.
-Think of your squad as your primary support group for that unit.
+At the start of each unit in the course, we'll randomly match you and a couple of other students into a squad.
+Think of your squad as your primary support group for the current unit.

 Take advantage of your squad to: